 Knee injuries are common and particularly seen in contact and impact sports.
 Unfortunately, many of the athletes experience a second knee injury or do not reach their pre-injury performance level.
 Evidence-based rehabilitation programs, as well as knee injury prevention programs, exist – however, there is often a lack of adherence, which is crucial to determine the success or failure of rehabilitation.

-MatchletiX should support athletes after a knee injury to pursue their rehabilitation in the late stage by providing an interactive setting.
-The aim is to reduce the re-injury rate and help them find a safe way back to sport.
+The MatchletiX trainings program should support athletes after a knee injury to pursue their rehabilitation in the late stage by providing an interactive setting.
+With the objective to reduce the re-injury rate and help them find a safe way back to sport.

 A project at the St. Pölten University of Applied Sciences

 Project Coach: FH-Prof. Romana Bichler, PT MAS